 Mead Botanical Garden located at 1300 Denning Drive in Winter Park.
 Theodore L. Mead was a horticulturist.
 After his death, his friends donated 48 acres to the city of Winter Park in his honor.
 The Grove, which is an open-air pavilion hosts concerts, plays and film festivals.
 It also has an amphitheater that people can rent space for weddings.
 You can have a picnic on one of the picnic tables in the garden.

 They also have two butterfly gardens.
 Jog, walk or ride a bicycle on the many paths and trails.
-You can organize a hike with one of the parks naturalists.
+You can organize a hike with one of the park naturalists.
 A volunteer at the garden spotted four otters in the pond; otters don’t usually come out in the daytime.